CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 Evaluation will be based on the following approximate distribution:

-- Individual homework assignments (40%)
+- Individual homework assignments (20%)
-- Team project assignments (30%)
+- Team project assignments (45%)
 - Midterm exam (15%)
-- Class participation (15%)
+- Class participation (20%)
-    - Main class attendance (5%)
+    - Main class attendance (10%)
     - Recitation lab attendance (10%)
-    - 2 free absences for any reason
+    - 3 free absences for either main class or recitation for any reason

 After an assignment is graded, the grades are released to you and accessible on Canvas and Gradescope.
 For the next week, you may submit a regrade request if you feel that your assignment was incorrectly graded.
 This is not a mechanism for forgetting to do some part of the assignment and submitting corrected information after the submission deadline.
 Beyond one week, there is no longer any mechanism to request a regrade or correction to the grading of an assignment.

 Class participation points are measured by meaningful participation in lecture and recitation activities.
-Pointwise, you may miss 2 classes for any reason (illness, interview, travel, etc) and not be penalized.
-Once you go over 2 missed classes, further absences will count against your participation points.
+Pointwise, you may miss 3 classes for any reason (illness, interview, travel, etc) and not be penalized.
+Once you go over 3 missed classes, further absences will count against your participation points.
 Absences related to an official CMU activity (e.g. a CMU sports team that needs to travel) will not impact your participation points if you tell us in advance of class.
 Absences caused by an emergency (like a car accident) will never impact your participation points.
 Please let us and your academic advisors know if you are ok.

 ## Course Policies